stackbuilders/tutorials/tutorials/haskell/mustache-templates/tutorial.md

 import qualified Data.Text.Lazy.IO as TIO
 ```

-Then we will need to represent data somehow, for that let's define the
+Then we will need to represent data somehow.
+For that, let's define the
 following data records:

 ```haskell